aws-ia/terraform-aws-eks-blueprints-addons/docs/addons/aws-for-fluentbit.md

   }
 ```

-If you want to enable [Container Insights on Amazon EKS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-EKS-quickstart.html) through Fluent Bit, you need to add the following parameter in your configuration
+If you want to enable [Container Insights on Amazon EKS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-EKS-quickstart.html) through Fluent Bit, you need to add the following parameter in your configuration:

 ```hcl
   enable_aws_for_fluentbit = true